D2R2 offers 7 routes for 2022 from a 12-mile Family Ride to the legendary 180K.

 - There are bailout options from each checkpoint, but they may still be challenging routes home.

 PLEASE USE CUE SHEETS to navigate routes.
 Maps and GPS files are for basic reference but may have minor inconsistencies.
 In true Randonnee style - please use your cue sheet.

 If you intend to only use a GPS to navigate the route, please at least take the time to read through the cue sheet pre-ride as it also contains important cautionary information as well as useful route divergence information.

-D2R2 2021 now has an official Ride With GPS page with this year's routes and bailout routes.
+D2R2 has an official Ride With GPS page with this year's routes and bailout routes.
 Check back for the 2022 routes!

 Information on how to import GPX files to your GPS unit.

 The original, the legend, the ride that started it all.
 The 180K is harder than anything most riders have ever experienced.
 Famous 100-mile trail races have faster times than our 180K.
 At the same time, people have described it as a journey so wonderful that they wished it indeed would

 never end.
 A grand tour of Franklin County's secret back roads.
 Bring the low gear you need to climb a 20 percent grade with 100 miles in your legs, and plan on a full day.